 Often overlooked in favor of more glamorous Big 5 members, the African buffalo is actually one of the most dangerous animals in Africa.
 Their massive herds are a sight to behold.

 Buffalo herds follow water and grazing.
-During dry season, they congregate near our dam.
+During dry season, they congregate near water sources.
 Watch for vultures circling — a sign of a buffalo kill or carcass.

 Early morning when herds move to grazing.
 They often rest in shade during heat of day.
-Herds of 200-500 are common in our area.
+Herds of 200-500 are common in the Greater Kruger region.

 Old "dagga boy" bulls are solitary and most dangerous.
 Herds practice cooperative defense — if one buffalo is attacked, the herd will charge to defend it.

-Expert advice from our rangers to help you spot all five species.
+Expert advice to help you spot all five species on your Big 5 safari.

 Animals are most active in early morning (5:30-9 AM) and late afternoon (3:30-6:30 PM).
-During midday, most wildlife rests in shade — prime time for learning tracking skills with your ranger.
+During midday, most wildlife rests in shade — prime time for learning tracking skills with your guide.

 When impala or zebra bark or make alarm snorts, predators are nearby.
-Our rangers are experts at interpreting these sounds and often follow them to predators.
+On Big 5 game drives, experienced guides are experts at interpreting these sounds and often follow them to predator sightings.

 Many predators become active after sunset.
-Our open safari vehicle lets you use a spotlight — this is often when leopards, lions hunting, and nocturnal species are spotted.
+Open safari vehicles let guides use a spotlight — this is often when leopards, lions hunting, and nocturnal species are spotted.

 Apps like "Safari Guide" and " Kruger Mammals" help identify species, tracks, and calls.
 However, nothing beats an experienced ranger's knowledge!